MTWR: The Story

 Ann had no expectation that there would be a second retreat.
 April 5-7, 2019 will mark the 28th annual retreat.
 The celebration kicks off with a Friday evening Musical Welcome.
 The retreat is, after all, held near Music City.
 Ladies from over the United States break into small groups and workshops are offered on a variety of subjects especially important to Christian women.
 Past workshops include topics such as Financial Freedom, Preparing a Feast in the Presence of Your Enemies, and Spiritual Warfare, to name a few.
 Ann carefully selects workshop leaders with a passion for communicating the truth of who God says we are and what He wants to share with us through His Word and each other’s life experiences.

 Dynamic keynote speakers are also characteristic of Middle Tennessee Women’s Retreat.
 Florence Littauer, Carol Kent, Jennie Afman Dimkoff, Gloria Gaither, Chonda Pierce, Mary Whelchel, Sandra Aldrich, and Kendra Smiley are just a few of the speakers Middle Tennessee Women’s Retreat has proudly hosted.
-The speaker for 2019 is Rita Sweatt.
+Kendra Smiley will join us again as keynote speaker for 2020.